- About Coverfox

 After a major allocation of equity shares, the remainder is invested in debt and money markets.
 This is to address redemption requests from the investors.
 The fund manager keeps on buying or selling particular stocks to gather full advantage of fluctuating market movements.

-When you plan on an INR 5000 / month investment for 1 year, with expected 15% ROR, the calculator will calculate maturity value of the SIP.
+When you plan on an INR 5000 / month investment for 1 year, with expected 15% ROR, the mutual fund calculator will calculate maturity value of the SIP.
 The total investment will stand at INR 60,000.
 Value at maturity will stand at INR 65,106.
-The calculator functions as per the input given by user.
+The mutual fund calculator functions as per the input given by user.
 This means that it should be considered as an estimate and not absolute value.
 Variables such as inflation also determine the maturity value of the SIP.

 The lumpsum calculator calculates the maturity amount for a present lump sum investment, or one-time investment, after a given number of years.
 One is required to input the amount that has to be invested.
 Investment horizon with time frame and the rate of return will help find the amount at maturity and the investment’s earnings.